Dannydough/osTicket-Post-Installation-Configuration/README.md

 "Creating the Supreme Admin Role"

-The first step is to create a new role called Supreme Admin.
+2) The second step is to create a new role called Supreme Admin.
 For this lab, I will create a role with all available permissions.
 To do so, open the Admin panel, navigate to the Agents menu, click on Roles, and create the new role from there.

 </p>
 <br />